wolfeidau/zipstash/README.md

-# cache-service
+# zipstash

-This project is a object cache which is used to cache dependencies of CI projects.
-It provides a store API which can be used to store and retrieve objects.
+This project is a zip file cache which is used to cache compressed dependencies of CI projects.
+It provides a store API which can be used to store and retrieve zip files.

 ## Disclaimer